grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 _Generally available in Grafana Cloud_

-This feature provides a way to export Alerting resources such as rules, contact points, and notification policies as Terraform resources.
-A new "Modify export" mode for alert rules provides a convenient way of editing provisioned alert rules and exporting the modified version.
+Export your alerting resources, such as alert rules, contact points, and notification policies as Terraform resources.
+A new “Modify export” mode for alert rules enables you to edit provisioned alert rules and export a modified version.

 ## Alerting insights